Accesibility

 Inaccessible content

-Although the portal is constantly being updated to resolve any issues found, ENAIRE is aware that the following points are not in conformance with Royal Decree 1112/2018 and are not accessible:
+Although the portal is constantly being updated to resolve any barriers found, ENAIRE is aware that the following points are not in conformance with Royal Decree 1112/2018 and are not accessible:

 a.
 Non-compliance with Royal Decree 1112/2018